christophzengerle/AiGen_CAD/DeepCAD/README.md

 - `pcEncoder` based on the [PointNet++](https://github.com/erikwijmans/Pointnet2_PyTorch) Architecture extracts Features from a Pointcloud and encodes it into a latent space.
 - `pc2cad` is our final Model proposed in this project.
 It combines the prior two Architectures into one coherent model.
 It takes a Pointcloud as input, encodes it into a latent space and reconstructs a CAD - Command Sequence with the Decoder-Part from the AutoEncoder.

-## Pre-trained models
+### Pre-trained models

 You can find available pretrained Checkpoints for all three models.
-Please extract them into thair corresponding folders under `proj_log`
+Download [Models](https://drive.google.com/drive/folders/1e9s5W81YH7RgqIV2yr-h61pDEQ6N4Kix?usp=sharing) and extract them into their the `proj_log` folder.
+Please keep the following scheme.

-- `AutoEncoder` `proj_log/ae`
+- `proj_log/ae` AutoEncoder
-- `pcEncoder` `proj_log/pcEnc`
+- `proj_log/pcEnc` pcEncoder
-- `pc2cad` `proj_log/pc2cad`
+- `proj_log/pc2cad` pc2cad

 ## Model - Execution

 The following explains how to train and evaluate the final `pc2cad` Architecture, as well as generate predictions in Inference.
 These procedures are the same for the other models and can be adapted 1:1.
 <br>
 The main entrypoint is `pc2cad.py` in the root directory.
 It orchestrates the different modes you want to run.
-It can be called via the CLI.
-At Inferece the model can also be accessed via a REST-API over `accesspoint.py`.
+By default it will be called via the CLI.
+At Inferece the model can also be accessed via a REST-API provided by `accesspoint.py`.
 <br>
 Bevor executing please configure the model hyper-parameters under `config` folder.